jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 Please note that Jito enforces a minimum tip of 1000 lamports for bundles.
 During high-demand periods, this minimum tip might not be sufficient to successfully navigate the auction, so it’s crucial to set both a priority fee and an additional Jito tip to optimize your transaction's chances.
 Please see [Tip Amounts](#tip-amount)

-For added security, you can enable revert protection by setting the query parameter bundleOnly=true.
+For cost efficiency, you can enable revert protection by setting the query parameter bundleOnly=true.
 With this setting, the transaction is sent exclusively as a single transaction bundle.

 Additionally, this method always sets skip_preflight=true, which means the transaction won't be simulated in the RPC before being sent to the leader.